 Mirror defoggers are a great addition to any bathroom.
 They’re low cost and use very little electricity, with the smallest unit we sell generating only 41 watts.
 The largest mirror defogger we sell (30” x 40”) draws only slightly more than an incandescent lightbulb or desktop computer at 150 watts.

 Installation is straightforward and detailed instructions are provided.
 Keep in mind that all wiring must be in accordance with the National Electrical Code (NEC) and should be performed by a licensed professional who is certified to do electrical wiring.
 Prior to wiring your defogger, make sure that the electrical circuit breaker is shut off at the main panel.
-These defoggers are not rated for wet areas, so please, no saunas, showers or steam rooms.
+These defoggers are not rated for wet areas, so please, no saunas, showers, or steam rooms.

 Pro Tip: By wiring the mirror defogger to the lighting above the vanity, the mirror defogger will automatically turn on whenever you turn on your vanity lighting.
 The mirror defogger will begin to defog within 5 minutes of operation.

-Please be advised, the mirror may crack under the following conditions.
+Please be advised the mirror may crack under the following conditions.

 - If there is no gap between the mirror and hard substances.

 - If there is tile or marble around the perimeter of the heated mirror, the mirror may crack during heating because there is not enough room to allow for the expansion of the mirror.
 A 2mm gap around the perimeter of the mirror is required to allow for this expansion.

 - If a mirror is held in place by a nail or other rigid mounting materials, ensure that there is room for expansion around the other 3 edges.
 The mirror may crack if trapped between the mounts and other hard objects.